-An MS Teams Page will be set up for this year's competition, and APM will provide access to Teams as soon as the proposal is accepted.
+An MS Teams Page will be set up for this year's competition, and APM will provide access to Teams as soon as the entry form is sent in, and team numbers are agreed.

 There will be one general MS Teams channel for announcements, reminders and other communications to all Teams.